Matching with Nested and Bundled Pandora Boxes

-\paragraph{Vertex-based algorithms} Inspired by the positive-values result, a second approach is to design algorithms based on the Weitzman indices of the Pandora boxes.
-We call such algorithms \emph{vertex-based} if they depend only on the Weitzman indices, inspection costs, and observed values of the boxes, but do not otherwise depend on the distributions of values.
-Vertex-based algorithms capture \citet{bowers2023high}'s result as well as the natural adaptation of the \emph{frugal algorithms} framework of \citet{singla2018price} to two-sided matching.
-Unfortunately, we find in Section \ref{sec:separate-models} that this approach is also doomed. \begin{theorem*} No vertex-based algorithm for Pandora's Matching Problem can guarantee a positive approximation factor. \end{theorem*} This impossibility also has implications for practical platform design.
-A vertex-based approach is one that allows for decentralized decisionmaking.
+\paragraph{Bundled Box \& Vertex-Based Algorithms} A first natural approach is to ``bundle'' the two boxes on each edge into one larger Pandora box: if inspecting the edge, always inspect both boxes simultaneously.
+Another possible approach is a generalization of the approach taken by \citet{bowers2023high} and \citet{singla2018price}, which we call \emph{vertex-based} algorithms.

+Unfortunately, Section \ref{sec:initial-attempts} finds that both bundled box and vertex-based approaches fail in general when applied to the two-sided matching setting.

+\begin{theorem*} No bundled-box or vertex-based algorithm for Pandora's Matching Problem can guarantee a positive approximation factor. \end{theorem*}

+These impossibilities also have implications for practical platform design.
+The bundled setting corresponds to traditional interviewing, where both parties must agree to ``inspect'' together.
+This result suggests that welfare may be lost from markets that require participants to coordinate their information-gathering efforts.
+Similarly, a vertex-based approach is one that allows for decentralized decisionmaking.
 For example, the matching mechanism in \citet{bowers2023high} does not share information about the participants' preferences with each other.
 The failure of vertex-based algorithms implies that some information-sharing is necessary to coordinate good matches.

-\paragraph{Nested boxes} Section \ref{sec:multistage} turns to \emph{Pandora's Nested-Box Problem}, also called Pandora's problem with multiple stages of inspection, to account for interactions between the boxes along an edge.
-In particular, each edge in Pandora's Matching Problem has two stages of inspection, corresponding to the two boxes that must be opened to discover the edge's total value. \citet{kleinberg2016descending} provided a generalization of Weitzman's indices and descending procedure to the multi-stage inspection setting.
-Here, we give a self-contained treatment that is more constructive and we believe will be of independent value for that reason (see Section \ref{subsec:related}).
+\paragraph{Nested boxes} Section \ref{sec:multistage} turns to the \emph{Pandora's Nested-Box Problem}, also called Pandora's problem with multiple stages of inspection, to account for interactions between the boxes along an edge. \citet{kleinberg2016descending} provide a generalization of Weitzman's indices and our descending procedure to the multi-stage inspection setting.
+We give a self-contained, constructive treatment with intuition for the algorithm that we believe is of independent value (see Section \ref{subsec:related}).